gayaneghazaryan-dot/svd-image-analysis/README.md

 python3 code/pca_adaptive_combined.py
 ```

-This will regenerate the full set of figures and tables exactly as referenced in the JOSS manuscript.
+This will regenerate the full set of figures and tables exactly as referenced in the MPCS manuscript.
 Each run is deterministic and environment-controlled via fixed random seeds and version-pinned dependencies.

 ---